malekcellier/cgvizlite/README.md

 Launch the visualization server by running the command

-    cg_viz.start

-in Matlab.
+    ./start.bat

+in a command line editor inside the cloned folder.

+This may or may not launch a browser window.
+Otherwise open one tab and navigate to the address: localhost:8011

-This will launch a browser window for your default browser. **Note that the visualizer is only tested in Chrome.**
+**Note that the visualizer is tested in Chrome & FIrefox.**